btcpayserver/btcpayserver-doc/docs/Shopify.md

-# Ultimate Guide: Accept Bitcoin in Shopify with BTCPay Server
+# Accept Bitcoin in Shopify with BTCPay Server

-Introducing BTCPay Server for Shopify – the innovative, open-source payment gateway that enables you accept bitcoin payments directly on your website or stores from customers with no fee.
+Introducing BTCPay Server for Shopify – open-source payment gateway that enables you accept bitcoin payments directly on your website or stores from customers with no fee.

 Our integration with Shopify allows you connect your self-hosted BTCPay Server with your [Shopify store](https://www.shopify.com/), enabling you accept Bitcoin payments swiftly and securely.

-Boost your payment option today with Bitcoin using our step-by-step BTCPay Server setup guide.

 ## What BTCPay offers: